30 October 2019

 An Overview of USP 800

-The U.S. Pharmacopeia Convention (USP) will update the General Chapter USP 800 on December 1, 2019 to set standards of handling hazardous drugs, specifically in clinical pharmacy settings.
+The U.S. Pharmacopeia Convention (USP) updated the General Chapter USP 800 on December 1, 2019 to set standards of handling hazardous drugs, specifically in clinical pharmacy settings.
 Throughout the healthcare landscape, people are asking, “What is USP 800?”
 Let’s start with the USP itself.

 The National Institute for Occupational Safety and Health (NIOSH) considers a drug to be hazardous if it exhibits one or more of the following characteristics in humans or animals: carcinogenicity, teratogenicity or developmental toxicity, reproductive toxicity, organ toxicity at low doses, genotoxicity, or structure and toxicity profiles of new drugs that mimic existing hazardous drugs.